KylePeavot/form-system/docker/jenkins/README.md

 ## Prerequisites
 1. Docker

+## Alternative to Docker
+You may prefer to not use Docker, in which case you can run a local Windows-built instance of Jenkins.

+I have no idea how to set it up.
+Good luck.

 ## First launch
 1. Run `start.bat`
     - Note that the first run will take a while.